Daniel-Griffiths/vertex/README.md

 Once all the dependencies have been installed you can get started by pointing your server of choice to the `/public` directory.

 ## Configuration
 All configuration options are specified in the `.env` file in the root directory.
-Currently this only contains database settings, however this will be expanded overtime.
+By default a '.env.example' file is included, you can rename this to `.env` to get started.

 ## Routes
 Vertex uses Bramus's fantastic routing class.
 Routes are stored in the `app/routes.php` file.
 Please visit the following repo for full documentation  `https://github.com/bramus/router/`.